gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph" id="site__resize_syspart">playbooks/resize_syspart.yml</code> resizes the logical volume that holds the <code class="ph codeph">/</code> partition
     of the Linux VMs to use all the space available on the drive.
-As of now, there is no equivalent for the Windows machines.</li>
+In this release, there is no equivalent for the Windows machines.</li>

 <li class="li"><code class="ph codeph">playbooks/config_subscription.yml</code> registers and subscribes all virtual machines to the Red Hat Customer Portal.